devopsevgeny/FinalProject/README.md

 ## Secret endpoints

-Secrets are stored as JSON values that the service encrypts before persistence.
+The service stores secrets as JSON values and encrypts them before persistence.

 - **GET /secret/{path}**: returns the decrypted payload for the current version, or a specific version with `?version=<n>`.
 - **POST /secret/{path}**: accepts a JSON body with `app_id`, optional `app_name`, and `value` holding a key/value map.